juliangut/sessionware/README.md

 ### Manager

 The responsible of actual session management.

-Currently only `Native` manager exist that uses built-in PHP session capabilities.
+Currently only `Native` manager exist that wraps built-in PHP session management capabilities.

 #### Native manager

-Be aware that upon session start `session.serialize_handler` ini setting will be set to 'php_serialize' and `session.gc_maxlifetime` will be updated to session lifetime as defined in configuration
+Be aware that right before session start `session.serialize_handler` ini setting will be set to 'php_serialize' and `session.gc_maxlifetime` will be updated to session lifetime as defined in configuration

 ```php
 $configuration = new \Jgut\Sessionware\Configuration($settings);